Academy iconAbout the Academy

 • Note: As in any setting, be cautious of your surroundings, especially on public transportation.

 • Taxi/Ride-Share Services: There are taxis available outside of baggage claim at the airport or from the lobby of the St. Louis Union Station Hotel.
-Cab fare runs approximately $45 each way.
+Cab fare is approximately $45 each way.
 Shared ride services such as Uber or Lyft may also be available.
-Fares generally run between $30-$40 each way.
+Fares generally are between $30-$40 each way.

 Travel Concerns